timkahlke/LongRead_tutorials/docs/SU.md

 The easiest way especially for inexperienced Mac users is to follow the instructions below to set up a VirtualBox environment.
 However, it is also possible to install [the tools used](APP_TOOLS.md) in the tutorials and download [the tutorial data](APP_DATA.md) yourself.
 Unfortunately, the install script that downloads and sets up the Linux environment will (most likely) not work for Mac.
 You will therefore have to figure out potential installation problems yourself.

 #### Linux users
 If you are already working on Ubuntu 16.04 or 18.04 you can directly run the install script and download the tutorial data as described below.
-For other linux distributions the installation script should also work for other linux distributions, although this has so far not been tested.
+For other DEbian-based linux distributions the installation script should also work although this has so far not been tested.

 <div style="background-color:#fce7e5;border-radius:5px;border-color:gray;border-style:solid;padding:5px">
   {% octicon alert height:32 class:"right left" aria-label:hi %}
-  The installation script will make changes to your *.profile* and may create additional folders such as *~/github* and symlinks in */etc/bin*.
+  The installation script will make changes to your *.bash_profile* and may create additional folders such as *~/github* and symlinks in */etc/bin*.
 If you don't like this please install the tutorial tools manually.
 </div>